-Black vs. White Pepper: Which is Right for you?
+Black vs. White Pepper: Which is Right for You?

 It’s up to you what kind of dishes you are making.
 Apart from this, you can evaluate better by seeing this summarized table.
 We hope so; it’ll help you to decide.
-Pay heed to the most right column.
+Pay heed to the right column.
 It displays the amounts side by side, making it more effortless to discover the amount of difference.